kats1337/esx_platestation/README.md

 # Multiple spots at once, just add them to your config!

 # Ensure that your `owned_vehicles` SQL table has "owner" and "plate" columns!
-Otherwise you'd have to edit the `plate_sv.lua` to work!
+Otherwise you'd have to edit the `plate_sv.lua` for the script to work!

 ## [DEPENDENCIES]
 Install these or you wont experience working script